cbdoubles/Final_Year_Project/README.md

 ## Installation
 Installation steps are as follows:
 1. Install openjdk from [openjdk](https://www.oracle.com/java/technologies/downloads/#jdk22-windows).
-  * You have to put openjdk in your enviroment variables for it to communicate with your terminal.
+  1a.
+You have to put openjdk in your enviroment variables for it to communicate with your terminal.
 To do that, Install OpenJDK in the C Drive
-  * Copy the folder path of jdk from where you installed it (ex - C:\Program Files\Java\jdk-17.0.2)
-  * Search Enviroment Variables on your PC - which should open a system properties page, under that select Environment Variables.
+  1b.
+Copy the folder path of jdk from where you installed it (ex - C:\Program Files\Java\jdk-17.0.2) 1c.
+Search Enviroment Variables on your PC - which should open a system properties page, under that select Environment Variables.
-  * Click "New" under System variables, then under variable name: call it JAVA_HOME and under variable path: paste the copied folder path of your JDK.
+  1d.
+Click "New" under System variables, then under variable name: call it JAVA_HOME and under variable path: paste the copied folder path of your JDK.
 Once done click Ok.
-  * Click on the "Path" Variable under System variables, then click on "New" and then create an entry with the name "%JAVA_HOME%".
+  1e.
+Click on the "Path" Variable under System variables, then click on "New" and then create an entry with the name "%JAVA_HOME%".
 Once done click Ok.
 Then the enviroment variable should be set for your Java.
-  * To test if its working - open cmd and type >java --version.
+  1f.
+To test if its working - open cmd and type >java --version.
 2. Download and extract the community version of neo4j from [neo4j](https://neo4j.com/deployment-center/).
 Put the folder in the C:\ drive directly (not in any folder, DIRECTLY!).
- * Set up the environment variable like for openjdk, make sure you point Path to the /bin folder, not the parent neo4j folder.
+  2a.
+Set up the environment variable like for openjdk, make sure you point Path to the /bin folder, not the parent neo4j folder.
 3. Download python 3.12 from [Python 3.12](https://www.python.org/downloads/)
 4. Clone the repository.
 This should create a "Querify" repository (i.e. folder). <br>
    4a.
 Open the terminal inside of the "Querify" folder. <br>
    4b.
 Run the command `python -m venv ../env` (please do not change anything from this command!).
 This command will create an env folder, which is your virtual environment. <br>
    4c.
-Activate the virtual environment by running the command `..\env\Scripts\activate.bat` inside the same terminal window.
+Activate the virtual environment by running the command `../env/Scripts/activate.bat` inside the same terminal window.
 This will activate your vertual enviornment. <br>
    4d.
 Run the command `pip install -r requirements.txt` .
 This should download python along with the libraries needed to work on this project. <br>
 5. Set up a virtual environment and open it up (python -m venv env) to set up and (.\env\Scripts\activate.bat)Clone the repository and navigate to it, run (pip install -r requirements.txt)
 6. Install node.js 22.0 from [Node.js](https://nodejs.org/en)